navidmirzad/exam_project/README.md

 ## Overview

-This RESTful API allows you to manage artists, albums, tracks, media types, genres, and playlists.
+RestAPI's on Chinook_MySql_AutoIncrementPK.sql that lets you manage artists, albums, tracks, media types, genres, and playlists.
 All responses are in JSON.
 Use the endpoints below with tools like Postman or curl.

 ---